CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 A typical hour of study (after the quick reading) will be:

 * 10 minutes reading your own writing (if you have it), ranging from yesterday to several months ago, even if your book does not say to do this.
 This will help you catch mistakes before they become habits, and help you learn how your writing differs from the text.
+Also read a variety of speeds from each time.
+Catch mistakes in fast writing before they become permanent.
+Practice reading hastily-written old notes.

 * 45 minutes following the book: Reading theory; copying example words; copying, and taking dictation at various speeds.
 Details are below, and vary on how much material your book has to copy.